-An implant is a metallic fixture which is inserted into the jaw bone, and it serves as a replacement root for an artificial tooth.
-The dental implants have recently become a popular choice as a tooth replacement option, both among patients, owing to their excellent durability, lifelike appearance, and lifelong durability.
+An implant is a metallic fixture that is inserted into the jaw bone, and it serves as a replacement root for an artificial tooth.
+Dental implants have recently become a popular choice as a tooth replacement option, both among patients, owing to their excellent durability, lifelike appearance, and lifelong durability.
 Millions of implants are placed by dentists throughout the world each year, and these numbers are expected to grow considerably in the future.

 Now you might wonder “there are millions of dentists practising implant dentistry in Singapore.
 Why should I choose Dental Designs Clinic”?

 The reason is simple.
-In addition to the unmatched expertise and skills of our dentists, we use the state-of-the-art computer guided implant surgical techniques.
+In addition to the unmatched expertise and skills of our dentists, we use state-of-the-art computer-guided implant surgical techniques.
 Therefore, the implants placed by our dentists have a higher dental implant success rate, superior functionality, and excellent aesthetics.

 We don’t want this to happen to our patients.
 That is why perform computer-guided implant surgery which allows us to visualize and plan each step of your implant treatment, right from the imaging and diagnosis to implant insertion.
 This technology helps us in precisely determining the best location and angulation for inserting the implant.
 At Dental Designs Clinic, we use the following state of the art equipment to maximize the success of teeth we replace with dental implants:

 The CBCT/3D x-ray imaging is used in cases where the conventional x-ray images may not be enough.
 We use the 3D imaging technology to visualize a 3-dimensional image of your jaw bone where the implant needs to be inserted.
 This technology also helps us in choosing the right size, shape and type of dental implant for replacing your teeth and to minimize dental implant risk for failure or infection.
 In addition, we also use CBCT to visualize and protect any important dental structures or nerves which may get damaged during implant insertion.